“Give it all back to St. Albans!”

 *

-Cary Carter Waterman of Auburn moved his family to Hartland in 1921 where he opened his business on Main Street operating as C. C. Waterman specializing in plumbing and plumbing supplies, electrical supplies, crockery, paints and gasoline engines.
+Cary Carter Waterman of Auburn moved his family to Hartland in 1921 where he opened a business on Main Street (exact location currently unknown) operating as C. C. Waterman specializing in plumbing and plumbing supplies, electrical supplies, crockery, paints and gasoline engines.
 In 1925, he returned to Auburn with his family where remained until his death in 1965.

 *